-Computer Information Systems (CIS) is a program of study designed for students interested in pursuing careers in Information Technology.
+Offered for 9th, 10th, 11th, and 12th graders, the Computer Information Systems Program is a study designed for students interested in pursuing careers in Information Technology.
 The first year of study focuses on basic hardware and software; the second year addresses advanced hardware and software topics with an emphasis on networking.
 Since the CIS program is based on industry-accepted standards, graduates of the CIS program are encouraged to pursue A+ and Network+ certifications from CompTia.
 Certification details are available at: http://www.comptia.org/certification/index.htm

 Computer support personnel provide hardware and software assistance to individuals, corporations, and any modern organization that employs computer technology.
 Support specialists install and configure new equipment, maintain existing hardware/software systems, and troubleshoot problems related to both equipment and software failures.
 They may be responsible for answering telephone calls, analyzing problems using automated diagnostic programs, and resolving recurrent difficulties.
 Working on peripheral equipment such as monitors, keyboards, and printers may also fall in their job description.